 Conditions that commonly dictate a need for urologic surgery include injuries to the pelvic organs, chronic urinary diseases as well as prostate infections and the treatment of cancer.

-Common conditions such as kidney stones, pancreatic diseases, penile dysfunction and infections of the urinary tract are more frequently seen.
+Common conditions such as kidney stones, pancreatic diseases, penile or erectile dysfunction and infections of the urinary tract are more frequently seen.